Bujar Nishani: Political career

-In 2001, he was elected as general secretary of the DP's branch in Tirana and in the 2003 local election obtained a seat in the Tirana Municipal Council.
-Nishana became a member of the DP's National Council two years later and subsequently became a member of the party's central presidency.
+In 2001, Nishani was elected as general secretary of the DP's branch in Tirana and in the 2003 local election obtained a seat in the Tirana Municipal Council.
+Following his electoral success Nishani became a member of the DP's National Council two years later and subsequently became a member of the party's central presidency.

-Nishani won a seat for Tirana's 34th constituency in the 2005 parliamentary election, and was re-elected in 2009.
+Nishani won a seat for Tirana's 34th constituency in the 2005 parliamentary election beating then Minister of Interior Igli Toska.
+He was re-elected in 2009.

-He became Minister of Interior on 20 March 2007, a post he held until 17 September 2009, and again from 25 April 2011 until his elections to become the new Albanian President in June 2012.
-On 10 September 2009, Prime Minister Sali Berish announced his new cabinet after being reappointed and counted on Nishani to be his Minister of Justice, an office between 17 September 2009 and 25 April 2011.
+He became Minister of Interior on 20 March 2007, a post he held until 17 September 2009.

+Following the 2009 parliamentary election Nishani was appointed as Minister of Justice, an office he held between 17 September 2009 and 25 April 2011.

+Following the resignation of Lulzim Basha as Minister of Interior to run for Mayor of Tirana, Nishani was appointed again as Minister of Interior until June 2012.